 Average Weather at Portland–Troutdale Airport Oregon, United States

-At Portland–Troutdale Airport, the summers are short, warm, dry, and mostly clear and the winters are chilly, wet, and overcast.
+At Portland–Troutdale Airport, the summers are short, warm, dry, and mostly clear and the winters are very cold, wet, and overcast.
 Over the course of the year, the temperature typically varies from 36°F to 84°F and is rarely below 26°F or above 96°F.

 Average High and Low Temperature